You can display a visual element in your 360° scene using two different 3D orientation modes:

-- This option is best if you are creating a menu for example, where each menu element is to be oriented in the same way, aligned with the same vertical plane.
+- This option is best if you are creating a menu for example, where each menu element is to be oriented in the same way, aligned within the same vertical plane.

-By placing several elements onto the same reference plane in the wysiwyg you will get a flat homogeneous projection in the web browser and the Samsung Gear VR.
+By placing several elements onto the same reference plane in the wysiwyg you will get a flat homogeneous projection on the web browser and within VR.
 Note that with this option enabled, every element placed outside the faces of the prism in the editor will not be displayed in the player.

 Edit the Number of Prism Lateral Faces